-The new directors of the world's first magazine on Cannabis have announced that they intend to issue the company on Nasdaq.
-Before that, they offer to buy shares at a value of $ 11 per share in a mass financing campaign, they say, to allow the public to own before the stockbrokers.
+The new directors of the world's first magazine dealing with cannabis have announced that they intend to issue the company on Nasdaq.
+Before that, they offer to buy shares at a value of $ 11 per share in a mass financing campaign, according to them, to allow the public to own before the stockbrokers.
 On the other hand, an Israeli investor warns against investing in them.

-Last year Aurora acquired The Oreva investors group,Hi Times(High Times) for 70 million.
+Last year Acquired The Oreva investors group,Hi Times(High Times) for 70 million.

 The magazine, which has been active since 1974, has become a company called Hi Times Holdings since then Merged With the giant investment conglomerate, Origo, in an agreement worth 250 million.

-A few weeks later, Orego announced it would issue the company on the second largest US stock exchange, Nasdaq.
+A few weeks later, Origo announced that it planned to issue the company on the second largest US stock exchange, Nasdaq.

 On Tuesday, the company's CEO, Adam Levin(HITM) launched a mass financing campaign that will enable the public to purchase shares of the company before it is issued to the large investors.

 High Times is now offering its shares (Regulation A + shares) worth 11 per share, which is 10% off the company's expected opening price on Nasdaq.